zk-ticketing/zk-ticketing/README.md

 ### Frontend

-The frontend is a Next.js application that provides the user interface for the ZK Ticketing system.
+The frontend is a Next.js application that provides the user interface for the Proof Pass system.

 ### Backend